 The organelles are suspended in a viscous water-based liquid.
-The fluid is known as theoretical that are located outside the nucleus are collectively called the cytoplasm.
+The fluid is known as the cytosol.
+The fluid and the organelles that are located outside the nucleus are collectively called the cytoplasm.
 The cytoplasm of a cell is highly organized and the positions of the organelles actively controlled.